maciekmm/mionskowski.pl/content/posts/positioning-a-context-menu-using-pure-css/index.md

 }
 ```

-more specficially on the _translateX_ component, as it's analogous to _translateY_.
+more specifically on the _translateX_ component, as it's analogous to _translateY_.

 ```css
 transform: translateX(min(var(--mouse-x), calc(100vw - 100%)))